African wild dog: Social and reproductive behaviour

 African wild dog populations in East Africa appear to have no fixed breeding season, whereas those in Southern Africa usually breed during the April–July period.
 During estrus, the female is closely accompanied by a single male, which keeps other members of the same sex at bay.
+The estrus period can last as long as 20 days.
 The copulatory tie characteristic of mating in most canids has been reported to be absent or very brief (less than one minute) in African wild dog, possibly an adaptation to the prevalence of larger predators in its environment.
 The gestation period lasts 69–73 days, with the interval between each pregnancy being 12–14 months typically.
 The African wild dog produces more pups than any other canid, with litters containing around six to 16 pups, with an average of 10, thus indicating that a single female can produce enough young to form a new pack every year.
 Because the amount of food necessary to feed more than two litters would be impossible to acquire by the average pack, breeding is strictly limited to the dominant female, which may kill the pups of subordinates.
 After giving birth, the mother stays close to the pups in the den, while the rest of the pack hunts.
 She typically drives away pack members approaching the pups until the latter are old enough to eat solid food at three to four weeks of age.
 The pups leave the den around the age of three weeks and are suckled outside.
 The pups are weaned at the age of five weeks, when they are fed regurgitated meat by the other pack members.
 By seven weeks, the pups begin to take on an adult appearance, with noticeable lengthening in the legs, muzzle, and ears.
 Once the pups reach the age of eight to 10 weeks, the pack abandons the den and the young follow the adults during hunts.
 The youngest pack members are permitted to eat first on kills, a privilege which ends once they become yearlings.
 African wild dogs have an average lifespan of about 10 to 11 years in the wild.